tadvepio/FishersFriend/README.md

 ## Summary

-The main idea for this project would be to create a fully functionining program that predicts the chances of catching a fish with input data such as weather, known population of fish, equipment etc. Packed into a pretty GUI in a mobilephone, this program would revolutionize the way fishing hobbyist fish all across the globe.
+The idea for this project is to create a functionining program that predicts the chances of catching fish.
+Packed into a pretty GUI in a mobilephone, this program would revolutionize the way fishing hobbyist fish all across the globe.

 ## Background